 How long should an All-Hands meeting last?

 No one loves long meetings.
-I recommend capping your All-Hands meeting length at 2 hours… but 90 minutes is better.
+I recommend capping your All-Hands meeting length at two hours… but 90 minutes is better.
 Be sure you leave enough time for people to grab food, Q&A, etc. (More on agenda advice below.)

 Where should we hold our All-Hands meeting?
 Is remote OK?